typesense/typesense-website/docs-site/content/30.0/api/README.md

 - Add support for Azure OpenAI models in Natural Language Search ([Docs](https://typesense.org/docs/30.0/api/natural-language-search.html#supported-model-types)).
 - Add configurable token truncation for string fields to improve exact match filtering on long strings ([Docs](https://typesense.org/docs/30.0/api/collections.html#field-parameters)).
 - Add GCP service account authentication for auto-embedding with GCP models ([Docs](https://typesense.org/docs/30.0/api/vector-search.html#service-account-authentication)).
+- Return an error message when a field is declared that references another field of the same collection.
+[PR#2456](https://github.com/typesense/typesense/pull/2456)
+- Add `cascade_delete: false` parameter for a `reference` field to override the default behavior of document being cascade deleted in case all the documents it references are deleted.
+It requires `async_reference` parameter to be `true`.
+[PR#2582](https://github.com/typesense/typesense/pull/2582)
+- Add `group_max_candidates` search parameter which overrides the behavior of `group_by` queries introduced in [v29.0](https://typesense.org/docs/29.0/api/#deprecations-behavior-changes) where `found` value is an approximation.
+When `group_max_candidates` is passed, `found` will be accurate up until its value.
+[PR#2599](https://github.com/typesense/typesense/pull/2599)
+- Allow non-indexed nested fields to still be required.
+[PR#2603](https://github.com/typesense/typesense/pull/2603)
 - Improved synonym matching logic: Previously, synonym matches with a higher number of tokens (query/synonym) would be ranked higher.
 Now, matches are ranked by how well they match the query/synonyms overall, not just by the number of matched tokens.
 - Use Transliterator objects pool to enhance tokenization performance of cyrilic and chinese langauges [PR#2412] (https://github.com/typesense/typesense/pull/2412)
 - Support dynamic `facet_return_parent` fields ([Docs](https://typesense.org/docs/30.0/api/search.html#faceting-parameters))